By the SMU Social Media Team

 Interviewers want to know that you’re a good fit for the school, and have done the proper research to decide why you want to be part of the cohort.

-“Have a good understanding of why you would like to do accounting, and why at this particular university,” says Ronald Neo, School of Accountancy undergraduate.
+“Have a good understanding of why you would like to do accounting, and why at this particular university,” says Ronald Neo, School of Accountancy (Class of 2017).

-Besides browsing through the university website, critically analyse your personal reasons on why you want to enrol into a particular school.
+Besides browsing through the university website, critically analyse your personal reasons on why you want to enrol in a particular school.

-“Read up more (both in breadth and depth) on the social sciences, as well as on related topics that interest you,” says Lee Ci En, School of Social Science undergraduate.
+“Read up more (both in breadth and depth) on the social sciences, as well as on related topics that interest you,” says Lee Ci En, School of Social Science (Class of 2019).

 “Prepare your answers for typical interview questions.
 You will be better able to leave a deep impression if you are confident and articulate.
 When preparing your answers and reading up on relevant topics, take some time to pay attention to your personal values.
 I think self-awareness is important.
 Don’t try to put up a façade during the interview, especially if you are unsure of certain topics.”